aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 # Windows Installation Guide
 Installation instructions for the AWS Cloud Digital Interface (CDI) SDK on Windows instances.

-**In addition to filing [bugs/issues](https://github.com/aws/aws-cdi-sdk/issues), please use the CDI-SDK [discussion pages](https://github.com/aws/aws-cdi-sdk/discussions) for Q&A, Ideas, Show and Tell or other General topics so the whole community can benefit.**
+**In addition to filing [bugs/issues](https://github.com/aws/aws-cdi-sdk/issues), please use the AWS CDI SDK [discussion pages](https://github.com/aws/aws-cdi-sdk/discussions) for Q&A, Ideas, Show and Tell or other General topics so the whole community can benefit.**

 ---